Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 {{<callout emoji="⚠️">}}
-This page provides procedures you can follow to get insight into what happened during an `orchestrion`-managed build.
+This page provides procedures you can follow to get insight into what happened during an `orch8rion`-managed build.
 Some of this information will be incredibly helpful to our engineers to assist with bug reports.
 However, please be mindful that these files often contain details about your project such as parts of its source code, the names of some of the dependencies your code